brendanofallon/jovian/README.md

       -c <conf.yaml>
       -d /path/to/output/directory

 Depending on how may BAMs and how many labeled instances there are, this can take a really long time.
+Pregen for the full training data set in the paper took approximately 10 days of 24-core time (240 core-days or 5760 core-hours).

 The configuration file `conf.yaml` must have a path to the reference genome, the number of examples to choose from each region type, and a list of BAMs + labels, like this: